Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Now in their fifth year of activity, SLOW GREEN THING‘s Sven (guitar & vocals), Andreas (guitar), Jörg (drums) and Martin (bass), take things to the next level on this newest outing.
-That means the fuzz is fuzzier, the doom is doomier, the retro / vintage vibes are, well, even more classic sounding than ever before.
+Now in its fifth year of activity, SLOW GREEN THING‘s Sven (guitar & vocals), Andreas (guitar), Jörg (drums), and Martin (bass), take things to the next level on this newest outing.
+That means the fuzz is fuzzier, the doom is doomier, the retro/vintage vibes are, well, even more classic sounding than ever before.

 Thick, riveting ruts of rhythms erupt right from the start as “When Habits Embrace” quickly explodes.
 Massive riffs resonate and flurries of drums ring out as the airy vocals deliver a touch of psyche styling to things.
 In fact, there’s a variety of styles explored and mastered here, from the pulsing push of the uptempo “Super High Me” or pummeling sludge / alternative rock / grunge of “Me Vs. Me“.